PEP 725 – Specifying external dependencies in pyproject.toml

 - “Virtual” packages, which are names for concepts, types of tools or interfaces.
 These typically have multiple implementations, which are concrete packages.
 E.g., a C++ compiler, BLAS, LAPACK, OpenMP, MPI.

-Concrete packages are straightforward to understand, and are a concept present in virtually every package management system.
-Virtual packages are a concept also present in a number of packaging systems – but not always, and the details of their implementation varies.
+Concrete packages are straightforward to understand, and are a concept present in every package management system.
+Virtual packages are a concept also present in a number of packaging systems – but not always, and the details of their implementation vary.

 Cross compilation